AriFordsham/GHCWiki/records/overloaded-record-fields.md

 idea there are numerous ramifications.
 Records are a swamp!

 See also a similar [ 2003 proposal by Simon PJ and Greg Morrisset](http://research.microsoft.com/en-us/um/people/simonpj/Haskell/records.html).
-It is essentially the same as the proposal below, but (a) has less detail and (b) adds anonymous reccord types.
+It is essentially the same as the proposal below, but (a) has less detail and (b) adds anonymous record types.
 Anonymous type could be an add-on feature to the design described here.

 # The base design

-The **base design** has the folllowing distinct components:
+The **base design** has the following distinct components:

 - A library class